Aarhus University Seal

 Objective

-The programme is primarily aimed at assistant professors and researchers on their way to qualify and apply for a position as associate professor in accordance with following the ministerial order on the classification of academic ranks and titles at Danish universities.
+The University Pedagogical Programme is Aarhus University's programme for assistant professors and researchers, who are on their way to qualify for a position as associate professor in accordance with following the ministerial order on the classification of academic ranks and titles at Danish universities.

 The programme aims to contribute to the professionalisation and quality of university teaching by developing the participants’ practical teaching skills and fostering a scholarly approach to teaching.